 - Current Earning Mappings

 Note: If you load “negative deductions” from the legacy system that are mapped as earnings, Activate converts the amounts to positive earnings, Then, you can view them in the earning comparison without having to tweak the numbers or reload the data as an earning record.
-This applies to the amount in the Company Earnings from legacy system section of the Upload Summary table.
+This applies to the amount in the Company Earnings from the legacy system section of the Upload Summary table.
 It also applies to the amount in the Legacy column of the Earnings section in the Compare Company Totals summary.
 Deductions mapped to a memo earning code retain the original deduction amount.

 - Current Deduction Mappings